Profile: Andy Coulson

 However, he was accused by one former senior Tory press officer of being a divisive figure.

-When the Conservatives entered government in a coalition deal with the Lib Dems in May 2010, Coulson followed Mr Cameron into Downing Street on an annual salary of £140,000.
+When the Conservatives entered government in coalition with the Liberal Democrats in 2010, Coulson followed Mr Cameron into Downing Street on an annual salary of £140,000.

 Although working in the background, Coulson was a key figure in the new administration, and drew comparisons with Tony Blair's former director of communications, Alastair Campbell.

-But, as revelations about the NoW's activities grew, pressure mounted on him to resign his politically sensitive post.
+But, as revelations about the NoW's activities grew, pressure mounted on Coulson to resign.

 In November 2010 he was interviewed as a witness by police.